vc-csv13/EX03-Nifty/README.md

 TThe objective of this project is to create your first C++ function and familiarize your self with creating applications from scratch.

- The first thing you will need to do is fork and clone this assignment from GitHub.

- Be sure that you fork the project first and use the URL from the forked project when you clone it in CLion.

  In cold weather, meteorologists report an index called the wind chill factor , which takes into account the wind speed and the temperature.
 The index provides a measure of the chilling effect of wind at a given air temperature.
 Wind chill may